acdh-oeaw/VELD_example_repos/README.md

   Also a docker service, but one that reuses services from **executable velds**, and wires them together to **data velds** or even further **executable velds**.
-The purpose of a **chain veld** is to fullfill a concrete task in a reproducable implementation.
+The purpose of a **chain veld** is to fullfill a concrete task in a reproducible implementation.

 Basically, in most cases, a **data veld** veld repo is combined with an **executable veld**, wired together in a **chain veld**.